 - Virtual Constraint Control of a Powered Prosthetic Leg: From Simulation to Experiments with Transfemoral Amputees.

 R. Gregg T. Lenzi, L. Hargrove, and J. Sensinger.
-IEEE Transactions on Robotics, 2014, under review.
+IEEE Transactions on Robotics, 2014, accepted for publication.

 Recent powered (or robotic) prosthetic legs

 independently control different joints and time periods of the